laguna03/holbertonschool-printf/README.md

 # holbertonschool-printf
-Here we will do our first mini printf proyect.
+Here we will do our first mini printf project.

 Note:
 The only accepted specifiers will be c,s,d,i.
 Anything else will just print the character.